 Perhaps the answer is: absolutely nothing.
 But if the US dollar is really backed by nothing, why are people willing to use it as a store of value and medium of exchange?

-Precious Metals to Paper: a Quick History of the Dollar
+Precious Metals to Paper: A Quick History of the Dollar

 For most of US history, the dollar was backed by gold, silver, or a combination of both.